 The Critical Role of Supply Chain Operations for EV Production

 As EV manufacturers broaden their horizons and source more electrical components from OEMs across the world, the efficiency of supply chains will be a top concern.
-This is partly related to cost-cutting measures; cost of ownership is still a primary sticking point for EV adoption, so companies will need to explore different measures that allow them to provide affordable solutions to consumers while maintaining their margins.
+This is partly related to cost-cutting measures as cost of ownership is still a primary sticking point for EV adoption.
+Companies will need to explore different measures that allow them to provide affordable solutions to consumers while maintaining their margins.

 But supply chain optimization takes many forms, depending on the goals of the company in question.

 Many assume that supply chain improvement involves cost slashing measures (like offshore outsourcing) as a matter of course, but this isn’t necessarily the case.
-Although global outsourcing to low-cost manufacturers might seem like a desirable way to reduce supply chain costs and reduce cost barriers for EV purchases, companies need to consider what they’re giving up in exchange for these cost benefits.
+Global outsourcing to low-cost manufacturers might seem like a desirable way to reduce supply chain costs and reduce cost barriers for EV purchases, however, companies need to consider what they’re giving up in exchange for these cost benefits.

 In most cases, offshore outsourcing represents a loss of control and an inherent lack of support for local communities that may have benefited economically from the production.

 At AirBoss of America Corp., we strongly believe that manufacturing success isn’t just about cutting costs; it’s about tying social responsibility to economic impacts in a way that benefits both manufacturers and the local communities in which they live.